List of Jurassic Park (franchise) characters: Sir Benjamin Lockwood

 Sir Benjamin Lockwood is John Hammond's partner in developing the technology to clone dinosaurs, though he is not mentioned in prior films or novels.
 It was writer Colin Trevorrow's idea to add a "silent partner" for Hammond.
 The original Jurassic Park novel briefly chronicles the early years leading up to dinosaur cloning, and this made Trevorrow realize that Hammond would have had many people involved in such a project, leading to Lockwood's creation in Fallen Kingdom.

 In the film, it is stated that Lockwood had a daughter who supposedly died in a traffic collision, and that he used his technology to clone her, which led to a falling out with Hammond.
 However, Lockwood's cloned daughter Maisie was born nine years before the events of Jurassic World: Fallen Kingdom and long after Hammond had died.
 Trevorrow clarified that Hammond and Lockwood parted ways due to the latter's "intentions, not his acts".
-With the help of housekeeper Iris, Lockwood raises the clone to believe that she was his orphaned granddaughter named Maisie and that his daughter was Maisie's late-mother.
+With the help of housekeeper Iris, Lockwood raises the clone to believe that she was his orphaned granddaughter named Maisie and that his daughter was Maisie's late mother.
 Lockwood and Maisie reside at Lockwood Estate in northern California.
 Hammond and Lockwood had built a laboratory in the subbasement of the mansion, where they extracted the first dinosaur DNA from amber and created their cloning technology, prior to starting their Jurassic Park project on Isla Nublar and Isla Sorna.

 Lockwood is now in poor health and dying, and uses a wheelchair and medications.
 His wealth is managed by a foundation, which is operated by his assistant Eli Mills.
 Lockwood and Mills request Claire's help in rescuing Isla Nublar's dinosaurs from the impending volcanic eruption.
 However, Lockwood learns from Maisie that Mills intends to sell the dinosaurs at auction.
 Lockwood protests the idea as Mills defends his plan in the interests of guiding Lockwood's legacy.
 When Lockwood tells Mills to turn himself in to the police, Mills smothers him with a pillow and stages it as a natural death while planning to take custody of Maisie.
 Mills is later killed by a Tyrannosaurus.

 In Jurassic World Dominion, the truth of Maisie's origin is revealed: rather than being created as a clone by Lockwood, Maisie instead was asexually reproduced by her mother, scientist Charlotte Lockwood.
-The film states that Benjamin Lockwood, Charlotte's father, created the previous story as a cover-up.
+The film states that Benjamin Lockwood, Charlotte's father, created the previous story as a cover-up for protecting his daughter and granddaughter, fearing the world would not accept them.